Dungyichao/Digital_Signal_Processing/README.md

 The 8 kHz data is pulled from memory and converted to a 64 kHz sampling rate, a procedure called interpolation.
 This involves placing seven samples, with a value of zero, between each of the samples obtained from memory.
 The resulting signal is a digital impulse train, containing the desired voice band between 100 and 3000 hertz, plus spectral duplications between 3 kHz and 32 kHz.
 Everything above 3 kHz is then removed with a digital low-pass filter.
 After conversion to an analog signal through a DAC, a simple RC network is all that is required to produce the final voice signal.

 ### 2.1.6 Single Bit Data Conversion
+The following is a block diagram of a typical delta modulator.
+The analog input is a voice signal with an amplitude of a few volts, while the output signal is a stream of digital ones and zeros.
+A comparator decides which has the greater voltage, the incoming analog signal, or the voltage stored on the capacitor.
+This decision, in the form of a digital one or zero, is applied to the input of the latch.
+At each clock pulse, typically at a few hundred kilohertz, the latch transfers whatever digital state appears on its input, to its output.
+This latch insures that the output is synchronized with the clock, thereby defining the sampling rate.

+If the output is a digital one, the switch connects the capacitor to a positive charge injector which increases the voltage on the capacitor by a fixed amount.
+If the output is a digital zero, the switch is connected to a negative charge injector.
+This decreases the voltage on the capacitor by the same fixed amount.

 <p align="center">
 <img src="/img/ADC-onebitdataconversion.JPG" height="100%" width="100%">